-- 3 Push your commits to master on GitHub.
-Don't create a tag yet! - 4 Check whether all tests on GitHub Actions are green. - 5 Set the release date. - set release_date in src/rinoh/init.py (YYYY-MM-DD) - add release date to this release's section (see other sections for examples) - 6 Create a git tag: git tag v\$(poetry version --short) - 7 Push the new tag: git push origin v\$(poetry version --short) - 8 The GitHub workflow will run all tox environments and upload the new version to PyPI if all checks were successful. - 9 Create a new release on GitHub.
+- 4 Push your commits to master on GitHub.
+Don't create a tag yet! - 5 Check whether all tests on GitHub Actions are green. - 6 Set the release date. - set release_date in src/rinoh/init.py (YYYY-MM-DD) - add release date to this release's section in the CHANGELOG (see other sections for examples) - commit these changes as Release x.y.z - 7 Create a git tag: git tag v\$ (poetry version --short) - 8 Push the new tag: git push origin v\$(poetry version --short) - 9 The GitHub workflow will run all Nox sessions and upload the new version to PyPI if all checks were successful. - 10 Create a new release on GitHub.
 Include the relevant section of the changelog.
 Use previous releases as a template. - Tag version: the release's tag vx.y.z - Release title: Release x.y.z (date) - Add a link to the release on PyPI:

 '''

-Install from [PyPI](https://pypi.org/project/rinohtype/x.y.z/)
+Install from [PyPI] (https://pypi.org/project/rinohtype/x.y.z/)

 '''

-Copy the release notes from the change log

-10 Bump version number and reset the release date to "upcoming".

-- poetry version patch # or 'minor' - add new section at the top of the changelog - set release_date in src/rinoh/init.py to 'upcoming'
+- Copy the release notes from the change log - 11 Bump version number and reset the release date to "in development". - poetry version patch # or 'minor' - add new section at the top of the changelog

+• set release_date in src/rinoh/init.py to 'in development'